Does the bike need to be insured / licensed?

 Will the price of Electric Bikes come down?

 In the short term we do not expect this to happen.
-The price has been adversely affected by the fall in the value of the pound.
-Prices for our major brands of bikes will be in steady in 2017 but we may see more price increases towards the end of that year.
+Prices have been adversely affected by the fall in the value of the pound.

 Do you sell second hand bikes?